 Any member interested in becoming involved in research should contact a member of the Committee.

-This document will provide members with:
+This document provides members with:

-- An overview of the changes which have taken place in gastrointestinal and liver research over the past 8 years
+- An overview of the changes which have taken place in gastrointestinal and liver research

 - A report on the successes of the previous strategy document, including case studies